ogelbric/POC_Tanzu_App_Engine_Space_Trouble_Sooting_v1/README.md

 # A re-schedule of the space placed both nginx on the same cluster
 # Creating to avaliability targets and the resulting scheduling problem
 # Turns out label issues
+# Here are all the 26 steps I took to figgure out I can spell

 ```
 #Does the space have an issue?